dotjavafile/WalletHeaven/README.md

 #TODO
 - add more options to save
-- add settings (can't think what i should add here)
+- add settings (can't think what I should add here)

 More details check out my site http://newfeds.com